 The Education Welfare Service exists to help your child.
 If you feel there is a problem that you may like to discuss in confidence, please contact your Education Welfare Officer.

 Late Entrants – If your child joins the academy after Year 7, every attempt will be made to provide courses similar to those studied at a previous school.
-However, this provision is subject to the availability of places and the pupil’s aptitude.
+However, this provision is subject to the availability of places and the student’s aptitude.

 Mobile Phones -These are valuable items which are not insured against loss, theft or damage whilst on Academy property.

 The academy accepts that the use of mobile phones can be a very useful thing when they are used appropriately.
-However, misuse can create a range of problems and unnecessary issues between staff, pupils and parents.
+However, misuse can create a range of problems and unnecessary issues between staff, students and parents.

 Students wishing to bring a mobile phone to the academy should follow the clear guidelines laid down in this document: